Master of Arts in Global and International Studies

 KU's Master of Arts in Global and International Studies is designed for those who seek a better understanding of international issues that shape public policy and the global economy and who want to have an impact in these areas.

-There are three options for area studies concentrations in the "Traditional" Master's Degree: Global & International Studies, Latin American & Caribbean Studies, or Contemporary East Asian Studies.
+There are two options for area studies concentrations in the Lawrence Master's Degree: Latin American & Caribbean Studies or Contemporary East Asian Studies.

 Interagency Studies Concentration